NickGuerrero/T17-DDOS/README.md

 - [X] Prepare the attacking scripts
 - [X] Run the experiment

 The logs (both text and wireshark) can be made available on request, since they contain somewhat private data on my system configurations.
+Final Note: This is not designed for production use and this project is no longer being maintained.